OPEN YOUR BODY'S VAST ABILITY TO HEAL

 message me quick & easy by filling out form

-I moved back to Canada in 2014 after spending most of my life in The Bahamas, where I practiced for 25 years as an Upledger Certified Craniosacral Therapist and a Licensed Massage Therapist.
+In 2014 I moved back to Canada after spending most of my life in The Bahamas, where I practiced for 25 years as an Upledger Certified Craniosacral Therapist and a Licensed Massage Therapist.

-How it began - My Own Health Crisis: When I was in my early twenties, working as a travel agent and fitness instructor / personal trainer, I began to experience severe, debilitating headaches.
+When I was in my early twenties, working as a travel agent and fitness instructor / personal trainer, I began to experience severe, debilitating headaches.
 For three years, I pursued every conventional medical avenue with no success.
 My life basically crashed.
 My work began to suffer.
 I had to stop teaching aerobics because I couldn’t jump anymore.

 The pain got worse and worse, to the point where I could not even stand up without holding onto my head.
 Going over a bump in a car caused excruciating pain.
-Searching desperately for a diagnosis, I tried everything—CAT scans, MRIs, encephalograms, orthodontics, chiropractic.
+Searching desperately for a diagnosis, I tried everything—CAT scans, MRIs, encephalograms, orthodontics, and chiropractic.
 I was relieved when tests revealed that the pain was not caused by a tumor or aneurysm, but I was still suffering horribly.
 Near the end of these three years, a neurologist suggested that perhaps I should see a psychiatrist, saying, “There is nothing wrong with you.”

-Finding a Solution: Finally, when I was nearly ready to give up, I met Dallas Hancock, a chiropractor who also did Craniosacral Therapy.
+Finally, when I was nearly ready to give up, I met Dallas Hancock, a chiropractor who also did Craniosacral Therapy.
 I had a two-hour Craniosacral session with Dallas, during which he asked me, “What happened to the left side of your face?”
 I considered the question, and remembered that when I was 13 years old, I had sustained an injury while horseback riding—the horse I was riding at the time reared back, and his head struck mine full force.
 Though I had not thought about the incident for years, I remembered that it was the left side of my face that had been struck, because my left front tooth was knocked out.
 “Yup,” replied Dallas.
 “That’ll do it.”

 Dallas explained that several of my cranial bones were compacted, and my maxilla was jammed up into my sphenoid bone.
 When he released these bones and made several other adjustments, my pain disappeared entirely.